Stavros Papastavrou: Offshore connections

 When the Lagarde list was published, it was revealed that Papastavrou was the joint holder of an account of $550 million.
 In response, Papastavrou claimed that it was an attempt by Syriza "to cover him with mud" by accusing him of "political immorality."
 He also claimed that he had nothing to do with the account in question.
 The only involvement in the list that he admitted was a $5.4 million account held by one of his clients.
+Papastavrou was fined €3.5 million for his participation in the SwissLeaks/HSBC affair.
+This fine was imposed to resolve allegations of tax evasion and money-laundering.
+In 2021, Papastavrou was cleared of all charges.

 The Panama Papers confirmed that Papstavrou had been a member of the council of the Panamanian foundations, Green Shamrock Foundation and Diman Foundation, from 2005 to 2014.
 In 2006, he became deputy chairman of the Aisios Foundation, that still exists today.
 However, Papstavrou resigned from the Aisios Foundation in 2012.